RamonKaes/WebDev-Tools/README.md

 - Never use `Math.random` for security-sensitive functionality
 - Input validation and robust error handling are essential
 - Build scripts must be environment-aware
-- Automated tests help prevent regressions
+- Automated checks help prevent regressions

 All fixes have been implemented, tested, and documented.
 See the [Code Review Report](CODE_REVIEW_REPORT.md) for details.